Boettner-eric/Binomial-Probability/readme.md

 ![Output](ex1.svg)

-This python script solve Binomial Probability problems.
+This python script solves Binomial Probability problems.
 It iterates through all possible *n* to find the value of *n* that satisfies the equation above.

+* Screen grab of command line
 ![Terminal](term.png)

 ### Latex